smasarat/deep_string_translator/README.md

 ## Requirements
 `requirements.txt` contains whole of dependencies which are needed to run and develop this repository.
 Just run `pip install -r requirements.txt` in your virtual environment.

 Directory `data/` contains sample dataset which can be used for training model.
 You can also use your own data.
 The only assumption should be considered is it should be tab separated.
  The first column is source language text and the second column is target language text.
 See `data/deu_eng.txt`.

 ## Pretrained models
-Pretrained models are provided [here]() for Dutch to English translation; and [here]() for English to Persian.
+Pretrained models are provided [here](https://www.dropbox.com/sh/2cc21gq9jq889bh/AACucPitQlN8IL0bLpEcqKOja?dl=0) for Dutch to English translation; and
+[here](https://www.dropbox.com/sh/wnkxikx2l7vjdh3/AADDFfQznETdOhuTjvmSQzZqa?dl=0) for Persian to English.
 It is obvious that the accuracy can be developed by considering more input data.

 ## Quick overview with Jupyter NoteBook
-This [Jupyter Notebook](http://mscoco.org/dataset/) represents the whole process includes Loading data, tokenizing, encoding, normalizing, training, evaluation and testing step by step.
+This [Jupyter Notebook](./train_test_sequnce.ipynb) represents the whole process includes Loading data, tokenizing, encoding, normalizing, training, evaluation and testing step by step.
+You can review whole steps on this.

 ### Train your model
 You can train this StringToString translator on any languages by running `train.py` script.
 Run `python train.py -h` to see options.
 ```
 * --file_path: The path you have inserted your training data.
+* --ignore_all_normalizations: If you are not sure about encodings normalization problems (i.e in Persian) pass it True.
+    (in next versions, more customizable normalization will be provided).
 * --num_training_records: Define number of records for trainin (consider your Ram and cpy/gpu supports)
 * --save_source_tokenizer_path: Path you want save your source tokenizer.
 You need it for testing procedure.
 * --save_target_tokenizer_path: Path you want save your target tokenizer.
 You need it for testing procedure.